UrbanOS-Public/auth0-setup/README.md

 ### Manual Steps

-Ensure that, for new applications, under "Advanced Settings", the following Grant Types are selected: "Implicit", "Authorization Code", "Refresh Token", and "Client Credentials".
+Ensure that, for new applications other than Andi and UrbanOs, under "Advanced Settings", the following Grant Types are selected: "Implicit", "Authorization Code", "Refresh Token", and "Client Credentials".
 (Client Credentials may not be selected by default.)

 For some pieces of configuration, Auth0 does not support API based updates.